chenyyxx/DataIntegration/README.md

 Description: Function to lift over genome build

 Args:
-- df (pandas.Data.Frame): the data to be lifted over
+- df (pandas.DataFrame): the data to be lifted over
 - lo_dict (python dictionary): the lift over dictionary return from the create_lo function
 - keep_unconvertible (boolean): if true, the function will keep and mark the rows that are not convertible.
 Default to False.
 - keep_original_version (boolean): if true, the function will keep the Chr + BP of original genome build.
 Default to False.

 Returns:
-pandas.Data.Frame: return the data being lifted over to the desired genome build
+pandas.DataFrame: return the data being lifted over to the desired genome build

+Use two tables to illustrate output

 Example:
 ```python